-In modern times, the route number 364 has been revived for services between Worcester, Upton-on-Severn and Great Malvern.
+In modern times, the route number 364 has been revived for services between Worcester, Upton-upon-Severn and Great Malvern.
 Initially, the services were operated under contract from Worcestershire County Council by a number of operators, but from September 2014 they have been operated commercially by First Midland Red Buses Limited.

-For a short period starting from Wednesday 1st September 1993, Midland Red West Limited operated Service 364 between Great Malvern and Upton-on-Severn, running via Guarlford, Hanley Swan, Gilberts End and Hanley Castle.
-The service ran on Wednesdays only under contract from Hereford & Worcester County Council, with one journey from Great Malvern to Upton-on-Severn at 0920 in the morning, and the return journey to Great Malvern at 1115.
+For a short period starting from Wednesday 1st September 1993, Midland Red West Limited operated Service 364 between Great Malvern and Upton-upon-Severn, running via Guarlford, Hanley Swan, Gilberts End and Hanley Castle.
+The service ran on Wednesdays only under contract from Hereford & Worcester County Council, with one journey from Great Malvern to Upton-upon-Severn at 0920 in the morning, and the return journey to Great Malvern at 1115.

 This service was withdrawn after only eight months, with the last journey being operated on Wednesday 11th May 1994.